Creta5164/RPGMakerMV-AndroidDevKit/README.md

 # RPGMakerMV-AndroidDevKit
-This is unofficial RPG Maker MV and MZ for Android build kit.
+This is unofficial RPG Maker MV for Android build kit.
 Posted in 2019-02-09. (v1.0)
 Updated in 2019-05-06. (v1.1)
 Updated in 2019-11-23. (v1.1b)